The Primary Objective Of Accounting Is To Provide Information For

 The Evolution of Accounting and Its Objective

 As businesses grew more complex and capital markets developed, the focus shifted to providing information for decision-making.
-Investors and lenders needed reliable information to assess the risks and rewards of investing in or lending to businesses.
+But investors and lenders needed reliable information to assess the risks and rewards of investing in or lending to businesses.
 This led to the development of GAAP and IFRS, which provide a standardized framework for preparing financial statements.

 Challenges in Achieving the Accounting Objective